eyang2020/Super-Awesome-Chat-App/README.md

 getText: Takes no parameters and returns the corresponding message

-setMessage: Takes two parameters of types LocalDateTime and String that creates a new message with these values
+setMessage(LocalDateTime dateTime, String text): Takes two parameters of types LocalDateTime and String that creates a new message with these values

-equals: Takes a message object as a parameter and compares it to the current message object to check if they equal each other
+equals(Object o): Takes a message object as a parameter and compares it to the current message object to check if they equal each other

 ## Group Class